 What you'll receive

-- Meet QUT academic and English language entry requirements for the IF49 Doctor of Philosophy (PhD)
+- meet QUT academic and English language entry requirements for the IF49 Doctor of Philosophy (PhD)

-- Applicants will be assessed against the faculty's Doctor of Philosophy eligibility criteria.
+Your application will be assessed against the faculty's Doctor of Philosophy eligibility criteria.

 Due to COVID-19 travel restrictions, preference and priority will be given to Australian and New Zealand students and resident international students.
 However, exceptional international applicants will be considered.